Cognitive Edge Device (CED) for Real-Time Environmental Monitoring in Aquatic Ecosystems: Related Work

 \subsection{Modern application of computer vision for underwater bio-diversity monitoring}

-A more contemporary perspective is presented in the work of Zhang et al. \cite{Zhang}, showcasing a modern application of computer vision for underwater object detection.
-Employing the \gls{yolo}v4 model, the authors achieved an \gls*{map} of 92.65\% at a processing speed of approximately 45 \gls*{fps}.
-Despite the success, it's crucial to note that the achievement relied on a high-end NVIDIA graphics card for accelerating the \gls{yolo}v4.
+A more contemporary perspective is presented in the work of \cite{Zhang}, showcasing a modern application of computer vision for underwater object detection.
+Employing the \gls*{yolo}v4 model, the authors achieved an \gls*{map} of 92.65\% at a processing speed of approximately 45 \gls*{fps}.
+Despite the success, it's crucial to note that the achievement relied on a high-end NVIDIA graphics card for accelerating the \gls*{yolo}v4.
 However, deploying such hardware alongside sensors in physical underwater settings becomes unfeasible due to size and power constraints.
 In response to the constraint, it is advisable to explore embedded systems as viable alternatives.
 Such platforms present a more pragmatic deployment option for sensors, ensuring the practical implementation of advanced computer vision techniques in underwater environments.
 As underwater computer vision emerges as a burgeoning field, studying analogous works becomes imperative to identify potential gaps and opportunities that can be leveraged to advance knowledge in this domain.

-For instance, \cite{Hegde} successfully implemented a trained MobileNetV2 model capable of running on a Raspberry Pi, achieving an impressive precision of 98\% for mackerel.
+For instance, \cite{Hegde2021} successfully implemented a trained MobileNetV2 model capable of running on a Raspberry Pi, achieving an impressive precision of 98\% for mackerel.
 While acknowledging that a \gls*{yolo} model could offer faster results, they deemed it unfeasible due to hardware limitations.
-Consequently, their image capture and processing occurred at a rate of once every 2 seconds, equivalent to about 0.5 \gls{fps}.
+Consequently, their image capture and processing occurred at a rate of once every 2 seconds, equivalent to about 0.5 \gls*{fps}.
 This limitation could prove critical in scenarios involving Underwater Autonomous Vehicles, where objects of interest might traverse the sensors before processing completion.

-The incorporation of a \gls{yolo}v5 model on the \gls{njn} platform is set to enhance performance, delivering a finely tuned solution tailored for the target applications.
-Noteworthy is the study by \cite{Hegde}, which had a limited implementation of comprehensive image pre-processing methods, mainly focusing on cropping.
-In contrast, our UDEEP algorithm surpasses these limitations by integrating background subtraction which is a technique enables to extract moving objects (foreground) from the background, as discussed by \cite{Huang} and \cite{Kalsotra}.
+The incorporation of a \gls*{yolo}v5 model on the \gls*{njon} platform is set to enhance performance, delivering a finely tuned solution tailored for the target applications.
+Noteworthy is the study by \cite{Hegde2021}, which had a limited implementation of comprehensive image pre-processing methods, mainly focusing on cropping.
+In contrast, our \gls*{ced} algorithm surpasses these limitations by integrating background subtraction which is a technique enables to extract moving objects (foreground) from the background, as discussed by \cite{Huang2017} and \cite{Kalsotra2021}.